Five Factors That Affect the Cost of Your Cabinet Doors

 Should you re-quote your project if the panel profile changes?
 NO (as long as the door style doesn’t change)

-4. Door style
+4. Door Style

 Changing a door from mitered to cope and stick is a door style change.
 Another example of a door style change is changing your cabinet doors from 1pc MDF to 2pc MDF.